SignalHub-Ecosystem/radiowitness-web/assets/README.md

 ```

 ## Development
+Making this up as we go.
 Rebuild `web/` and generate root `.datignore` file by concatenating all `.gitignore` files found in subdirectories:
 ```
 $ ./bin/radiowitness devstuff
 ```